SD eResidential Facilities Healthcare Services Access Project

-Frail elders in long-term care, assisted living, and rehabilitation facilities comprised the target population for the project.
-The elderly residents were reported to have higher than state or national rates of mortality associated with chronic diseases, including diabetes, heart disease, and Alzheimer’s Disease.
-In addition, long-term care residents at the project sites were older in age than state or the national averages.
+The patient population included frail elders in long-term care, assisted living, and rehabilitation facilities since elderly residents have higher rates of mortality associated with chronic diseases, such as diabetes, heart disease, and Alzheimer’s Disease.
+Project site residents were also older than state or the national averages.

 The eLTC program was gradually and systematically implemented over three years in order to assure quality services.
-Through the use of two-way video, a specialized stethoscope, a camera used for closer details of patients, and other peripheral equipment, the eResidential project kept residents in their own facility with the caregivers that know them best and provide the care that they need.
-Also, numerous specialized medical sources of information were offered to caregivers through these services, eLTC strategies decreased healthcare cost by avoiding unnecessary emergency room visits or hospital re-admissions.
+Through the use of two-way video, a specialized stethoscope, a camera used for closer details of patients, and other peripheral equipment, the eResidential project kept residents in their own facility with the caregivers who know them best and best able to provide their care.
+Also, numerous specialized medical sources of information were offered to caregivers through these services.
+The eLTC strategies also decreased healthcare cost by avoiding unnecessary emergency room visits and hospital re-admissions.

 The consortium partners of the SD eResidential Facilities Healthcare Services Access Project include:

 - Avera Health